redbKIT/redbKIT/README.md

 The `test_all.m` functions launches a series of tests and generates a log file `test_log.txt`.
 If all the tests are marked as *passed*, you can start enjoying `redbKIT`.
 Otherwise, do not hesitate to contact us by email at <redbkit@gmail.com>.

-`redbKIT` has been succesfully tested on the following operating systems/MATLAB versions:
+`redbKIT` has been successfully tested on the following operating systems/MATLAB versions:

 | MATLAB version / OS  |  Linux 64 bit  |  MAC 64 Bit | Windows 64 Bit | Windows 32 Bit |
 |:--------------------:|:--------------:|:-----------:|:--------------:|:--------------:|